|

 SWCPC 326 E45-51

-Includes various photos of frontier life, rustic individuals, cowboys, golfing, brush
+Includes various photos of frontier life, rustic individuals, cowboys, golfing,

-animals, restaurant and bar, homes, a fossil, families, crowded city street, and farm and
+birds and animals, restaurant and bar, homes, a fossil, families, crowded city

-ranch activities.
-The girl on the donkey is Lydia Louise Mooar at age 10.
+Mooar at age 10.
 This is an artificial collection of miscellaneous images which

 represents a mixture of activities and unknown collections.